Are you a travel enthusiast new parent who can’t wait to take your little one outside and experience the world together?

 Be prepared to breastfeed anyplace, even if it is uncomfortable at first.
-You can use a nursing cover if necessary, but don’t feel forced to do so if it is inconvenient.
+If necessary, you can use a nursing cover, but don’t feel forced to do so if it is inconvenient.

 Pack Extra Change of Clothes

 Both for you and your child.
-I’m confident you’ll remember to bring additional clothes for your child.
+I’m confident you’ll remember to bring extra clothes for your child.
 Don’t forget to bring along a backup shirt for yourself.

 You won’t have to get off the plane covered in spills and puke this way.